jeffor12/jeffor12/README.md

 - 👋 Hi, I’m @jeffor12
 - 👀 I’m interested in DAOs, Finance, Decentralised Protocols
-- 🌱 I’m currently learning solididy, getting involved in crypto project..
+- 🌱 I’m currently learning solidity, getting involved in crypto project..
 - 💞️ I’m looking to collaborate on DAOs
 - 📫 How to reach me ...here :) or on twitter @jeff84431381